What Is a CAT Tool and Why Are They Essential for Companies and Translators Alike?

-CAT tools work by segmenting the source text (aka, the content you need translated) and presenting each segment (usually a sentence) in a visually digestible fashion.
+Most tools for translation work follow similar principles.
+For example, most work by segmenting the source text (aka, the content you need translated) and presenting each segment (usually a sentence) in a visually digestible fashion.
 The most common format places the original text on a left-hand column and empty corresponding spaces on the right-hand column.

 Translators can then work with each corresponding section separately without getting lost in the original content they’re translating.
 Here’s a look at the common style of interface you’ll find:

 Translators then work on each segment one by one, inputting their translations into the empty space on the right.
 Once all segments are ready, the CAT tool will stitch everything back together in its original order, providing a complete translation in the same format as the source text.

 Most CAT tools also come with a number of features and functionalities that help streamline the translation process.
 This can include glossaries, translation memories, spell-checkers, and more.
 It’s important to note that not all CAT tools are created equal—some will have more features than others.
 It’s up to you to decide which tool is the best fit for your needs.

 However intelligent Google Translate (and other similar programs) are getting, the answer is a big no. Google Translate, and similar machine-translation services, don’t have what it takes to work as a replacement or alternative for Computer-Assisted Translation tools.